Grammar and Style Guide

 - Time and Numbers

 academic degrees Use lowercase when spelling out degrees: associate, bachelor of science, master of business administration, doctorate.
-John Jones has a doctorate degree in chemistry.
+John Jones has a doctoral degree in chemistry.
 Mary has a bachelor’s degree from Harvard.
 Use uppercase without periods for most abbreviated degrees: AA, AAS, BA, BS, MS, MFA, etc. (Exceptions are Ph.D., B.Tech., Ed.D., M.Arch., and some medical degrees.
 Note: MD no longer uses periods.)
 Remember, it’s associate degree, not associate’s degree, but bachelor’s degree, master’s degree, doctorate, and doctoral degree.

 academic departments Capitalize only nonacademic departments.
 The Office of Career Services and Cooperative Education is located in the Bausch & Lomb Center.
 The mechanical engineering department is in Gleason Hall.

 alumnus, alumni, alumna, alumnae Use alumnus (alumni in the plural) when referring to a man who has attended school.
 Use alumna (alumnae in the plural) for similar references to a woman.
 Use alumni when referring to a group of men and women.